 Spencer Williams: Remembrances of an Early Black Film Pioneer (1995) - The documentary follows the early career of Spencer Williams as actor/performer through to his later successess as writer, producer, and director.
 Interviews with family and friends and black and white industry professionals (including William Greaves).
 Documentary, 55 min., VHS, dir: Walid Khaldi.

 Spin Cycle (1991) - Lesbian filmmaker Aarin Burch uses abstract image to discuss sexuality; semi-autobiographical.
 Drama, 5 min., VHS, dir: Aarin Burch.

 Spirit Lost (1996) - Leon stars as John, a painter who moves into an old, secluded house on an island with his wife.
 The couple is unaware that the house is haunted by a seductive widow ghost whose goal is to lure John into the attic and scare away his pregnant wife.
 Horror, 90 min., DVD, dir: Neema Barnette.

 Spirit of Youth (1937) - A poor black fighter climbs to the top of the boxing world.
 Joe Louis plays Joe Thomas.
-Drama, 68 min., VHS, dir: Harry L. Fraser.
+Drama, 68 min., VHS, DVD, dir: Harry L. Fraser.